makerdao/community/governance/polls/Raise the ESM threshold and increase the Governance Delay to 4 days  - October 25, 2021.md

 ---
-title: Raise the ESM thereshold and increase the Governance Delay to 4 days - October 25, 2021
+title: Raise the ESM threshold and Increase the Governance Delay - October 25, 2021
-summary: Signal your support or opposition for raising the ESM thereshold to 15% and increase the Governance Delay to 4 days.
+summary: Signal your support or opposition for raising the ESM threshold to 150,000 MKR and increasing the Governance Delay to 96 hours.
 discussion_link: https://forum.makerdao.com/t/restarted-poll-signal-request-raise-the-esm-threshold-to-15-and-increase-the-governance-delay-to-4-days/10896
 vote_type: Plurality Voting
 categories: